 Tokenizer

-Also known as: Tokenization, Token Encoding
+Also known as: Tokenisation, Token Encoding

 In one sentence